rjacuna/Unit-Circle/README.md

 ## Copyright and license

-Copyright © 2016 Ricardo J. Acuña
+Copyright © 2020 Ricardo J. Acuna

 Licensed under the EPL (see the file LICENSE).